apache/incubator-wayang/README.md

 ## Quick Guide for Running Wayang

-For a quick guide on how to run org.apache.wayang.examples.WordCount see [here](guides/tutorial.md).
+For a quick guide on how to run WordCount see [here](guides/tutorial.md).

 ## Quick Guide for Developing with Wayang